|Running Up by April M Rimpo|

 UPDATE: As time has passed I have learned that starting with one or two coats of gloss varnish give the finished piece a nice sheen.
 There are two reasons for this: the glossy finish is more reflective, but more importantly if you use more than two coats of satin or mat varnish the varnish can become cloudy.

-To create these abstracts I placed a small amount of each fluid acrylic color in a small measuring cup, added some water to dilute the paint sufficiently for it to flow over the paper, while still being an intense color.
+To create the abstracts shown above, I placed a small amount of each fluid acrylic color in a small measuring cup, added some water to dilute the paint sufficiently for it to flow over the paper, while still being an intense color.
 The colors were allowed to mix on the paper as I painted.
 Only a few colors were premixed on a palette before applying to the paper.
 The spray bottle shown in the picture at right contains water, which was sprayed on the paper prior to applying paint to encourage the paint to run and flow freely.
 Below you can see the finished painting installed in its new home.

 |Running Up, installed in the living room, helps emphasize the vaulted ceiling, dark beams, |